 I remembered why I became a journalist in the first place.
-To tell meaningful stories that could mobilize others – that could mobilize people to create a change in their own life or make a difference in someone else’s.
-Stories that could teach us to live better or drive us to help others better their own.
+To tell meaningful stories that can mobilize others – that can mobilize people to create a change in their own life or make a difference in someone else’s.
+Stories that can teach us to live better or drive us to help others better their own.
 For me, reporting the overblown fire down the street or breaking news from Perez Hilton couldn’t do that for me.

 The purpose of a storyteller is not to tell you how to think, but to give you questions to think upon – Brandon Sanderson

 I get paid measly pennies now but I’m the happiest I’ve ever been.
 I’ve learned to say yes to the things I want to do and no to the things I don’t want to do.
-Today, I’m building my location independent life (it’s a work-in-progress) so I can live a more fulfilled life through travel and experiences.
+Today, I’m building my location independent life so I can live a more fulfilled life through travel and experiences.
 My plans will be exploring Europe more in-depth because that’s where I feel more at home and in my element.
 I plan to travel to smaller villages where life is simpler and happiness abounds.
-I’ve also decided to volunteer my way around the world and help make a difference.
-I want to write compelling stories about real communities, pressing issues, and human rights.
+I’ve also decided to volunteer my way around the world and help make a difference and now I am working with Journalists for Human Rights to raise awareness of real communities, pressing issues, and human rights.

-I’m still not sure if I made the right decision for my future bank account, but what I do know is that I haven’t felt so sick ever since.
+I’m still not sure if I made the right decision for my future bank account, but what I do know is that I’m in a much happier place.
+I also haven’t felt so sick ever since.